 - Set up a changing station on your bedside table.
 Ours has several nappies, wipes, nappy cream, a few changes of clothes, muslins and bibs.
 We’ve also popped a night-light adaptor on to the blub of our bedside lamp.
 All of this helps ensure your baby isn’t stimulated into staying awake by unnecessarily bright lights or movement.

-- Babies crave interaction and feeds are a perfect time to do that so they’ll often seek eye contact, but as they have no body clock you’ll need to help them distinguish between interactive day feeds and sleepy night feeds.
+- Try feeding with your eyes shut.
+Babies crave interaction and feeds are a perfect time to do that so they’ll often seek eye contact, but as they have no body clock you’ll need to help them distinguish between interactive day feeds and sleepy night feeds.
 So, try feeding with your eyes shut at night.
 Your baby will eventually mimick you, thus encouraging them (and you) to get back to sleep quicker.

-- If you wake at the slightest noise from your bubba (I can almost see your wry smiles as you read this!), taking it in turns to have a lie-in/take them to another room at the weekends can give you the peace of mind to nap.
+- Take turns on the weekends having a late morning.
+If you wake at the slightest noise from your bubba (I can almost see your wry smiles as you read this!), taking it in turns to have a lie-in/take them to another room at the weekends can give you the peace of mind to nap.
 It might not always work out if the baby for an unexpected feed, but that’s where tip no.2 comes in handy.
 Besides, at this stage, even a 10 minute nap isn’t to be sniffed at!

 - Shop online.
 Our supermarket shop is saved so that I only have to pick from our favourites and can do that during a night feed with ease.
 Make sure that you include plenty of easy meals – as a rule, I’m only cooking meals that take a maximum of 15 minutes – and keep stocked up on tea/coffee and snacks for your visitors.

-- Keep a list of your baby’s feeds.
+- Keep track of when you feed your baby.
 There are plenty of apps if you’d rather, but I just list them on my phone.
 It may sound time-consuming, but it will allow you to estimate when you can steal a few hours sleep several times a week.
 I find the best time is before the dream-feed.
 It’s worth it, even though it means missing quality time in the evenings, or your favourite programme (I’ve recorded mine to watch when our newborn drops a night feed and I have more energy).

 - Label the kitchen cupboards as guests (family or otherwise) may feel shy about rummaging and this will stop you having to point everything out, allowing them to feel at ease making cups of tea while you put your feet up for a few minutes.

-- How is it that for such little people, your laundry seems to double with a newborn?
+- Reduce the laundry pile.
+How is it that for such little people, your laundry seems to double with a newborn?
 Investing in bibs and muslins reduces it significantly and, as you can purchase them cheaply, I go by the adage that you’re better off having too many than too few.